 The California Tobacco Control Program (CTCP) needed a mobile-first platform to educate parents and others about the growing use of flavored vape products among kids, and the harmful impact nicotine has on the developing brain.

-We spoke to parents and change makers to discover how we could best arm them with the information, incentives and tools needed to voice their concerns to their local leaders, and, most importantly, their kids.
+We spoke to Californians to discover how we could best arm them with the information, incentives and tools needed to voice their concerns to their local leaders, and, most importantly, their kids.

 In the first three weeks after launch, we drove more than 5.5k downloads of a guide created to help parents talk to kids about tobacco use — that’s a 500% increase over the last iteration of the site.
 And we received the Platinum prize in Social Good from the 2019 Hermes Creative Awards!